Last Updated on by Lohanna Reis

 #2) Western Union

-I’ve put the 5 options in order with my favorite options at the top (because of their low cost and ease).
+I’ve put the 7 options in order with my favorite options at the top (because of their low cost and ease to use via internet or phone app).
 But I’d recommend you always test all the options below to see what is best for what you need.

 Made by the creators of Skype, Wise (formerly Transferwise) is probably the cheapest and easiest way to send money abroad.
 It’s definitely my favorite and the one I use most often.

-All you need to do is have a checking account in the country you’re sending the money from and a checking account in the country where you’re sending the money (note: the account that receives the money doesn’t need to be in your name, making this a perfect option if you need to send money to friends or family).
+All you need to do is have a checking account in the country you’re sending the money from and a checking bank account in a foreign country where you’re sending the money to (note: the account that receives the money doesn’t need to be in your name, making this a perfect option if you need to send money to friends or family).

 You basically just put in the amount of money in the currency you want to send (US dollars, for example) and the currency you want to receive (Euros, for example).
-Then, put in how much money you want to send (US $1,000, for example) and Transferwise will tell the amount the person will receive in Euros including all fees.
+Then, put in how much money you want to send (US $1,000, for example) and Wise will tell the amount the person will receive in Euros including all fees.

-Important: you can see that the conversion rates Transferwise uses are the official exchange rates that Google gives.
+Important: you can see that the conversion rates Wise uses are the official exchange rates that Google gives.
 In other words, the best rate possible, no matter the direction/currencies involved.

 Then, just sign up with your info and put in the bank info of the person (even if it’s your own account in another country) who is receiving the money.

-Depending on the country you’re sending money from, you can send money with Transferwise through domestic bank transfers, debit cards, or even credit cards!
+Depending on the country you’re sending money from, you can send money with Wise through domestic bank transfers, debit cards, or even credit cards!
 But to use a credit card you do have to pay a small percentage fee.

-In some countries, Transferwise will issue you an invoice to pay the amount to be transferred.
+In some countries, Wise will issue you an invoice to pay the amount to be transferred.
 There aren’t any fees for this.

 The money you transfer will be in the destination account in 2-3 days.